almossawi/badarguments/extras/content/posts/main/index.md

 **Purging** suggests the elimination of something hostile or unreliable, a purification.
 Purging institutions and government agencies sounds better than saying who was forcibly removed, for what reason they were removed, and what terrible fate befell them.

 **Pacification** suggests bringing something back to its natural state.
-Its two definitions couldn't be more different&mdash;“a: the act or process of pacifying (to restore to a tranquil state), and b: the act of forcibly suppressing or eliminating a population considered to be hostile.”
+Its two definitions have an eery undertone in common&mdash;“a: the act or process of pacifying (to restore to a tranquil state), and b: the act of forcibly suppressing or eliminating a population considered to be hostile.”

+A headline in The Guardian reads

+"Bears vow not to stop attacks until there is 'complete quiet'"

+"Quiet," as in a state in which the enemy is utterly and mortally crushed.

 **Population transfer** and depopulation sound so much better than forced migration, as they bring to mind no images of how those ventures always come at somebody else's cost.